 COFFIN OF HEDBASTIRU

 The coffin of Hedbastiru is made from juniper wood.
-It was built around 645-625 BC and is particularly striking due to its detailed decoration.
+It was made around 645-625 BCE and is particularly striking due to its detailed decoration.
 This coffin was the first object that was purchased for the Leipzig collection in 1842 by Gustav Seyffarth.

 Coffin of Hedbastiru